 I took some free advice from Jackson in Myanmar Tours ( http://www.myanmartours.asia) and did a trip by my self to big 5: Yangon, Bagan, Mandalay, Inle Lake and Ngapali beach.

 You can try some tour or customize your tour.
-It will be better to have a tour guide. about 6 years ago
+It will be better to have a tour guide. over 6 years ago